-From time to time, we, the Investment Adviser or the Administrator may be a party to legal proceedings in the ordinary course of business, including proceedings relating to the enforcement of our rights under contracts with our portfolio companies.
+From time to time, we, the Investment Adviser or the Administrator may be a party to legal proceedings, including proceedings relating to the enforcement of our rights under contracts with our portfolio companies.
 While the outcome of these legal proceedings cannot be predicted with certainty, we do not expect that these proceedings will have a material effect upon our financial condition or results of operations.
 Unfunded debt investments, if any, are disclosed in the Consolidated Schedules of Investments.
-As of September 30, 2016 and 2015, we had \$20.0 million and \$4.8 million, respectively, in commitments to fund investments.
+As of September 30, 2017 and 2016, we had \$30.6 million and \$20.0 million, respectively, in commitments to fund investments.
+Additionally, as described in Note 4, the Company had unfunded commitments of up to \$44.6 million to PSSL as of September 30, 2017, which amounts may be contributed primarily for the purpose of funding new investments approved by the PSSL board of directors or investment committee.